MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribbonedit-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *pDC*
- Bir cihaz bağlamı için işaretçi `CMFCRibbonEdit` nesnesi.
+ Bir cihaz bağlamı için bir işaretçiye `CMFCRibbonEdit` nesne.

 ### <a name="return-value"></a>Dönüş Değeri
- Compact boyutu `CMFCRibbonEdit` nesnesi.
+ Compact boyutunu `CMFCRibbonEdit` nesne.

 ### <a name="remarks"></a>Açıklamalar